explain home explain home explain home explain homeexplain banner

 Example usage:

-xsltproc -o normalised.xml wordml-normalise.xsl my-word.xml
+xsltproc -o my-word.norm wordml2normalise.xsl my-word.xml

-xsltproc -o my-docbook.xml wordml-final.xsl blocks.xml
+xsltproc -o my-docbook.xml blocks2dbk.xsl my-word.blks

 DocBook to Pages

-The XSL stylesheet docbook-pages.xsl is used to transform DocBook documents into Pages XML index documents.
+The XSL stylesheet dbk2pages.xsl is used to transform DocBook documents into Pages XML index documents.
 An additional file, the document template, is needed to provide definitions of style formatting properties.
 This is specified as the pages.template stylesheet parameter.

 Example usage: